-You'll also need to follow proven on-page SEO techniques by including elements like title tags, meta descriptions, and images or videos.
+You'll also need to follow proven techniques by including elements like title tags, meta descriptions, and images or videos.
 These features, along with your URL, let search engines and users know what value your page delivers to target audiences.

 5. Adopt a hub and spoke content marketing strategy